How Europe can catch up in the global AI race

 We must take a stand for free speech on campus

 This article was written by Szymon Sawicki and Ewan Woods, part of our 2023 Cambridge University delegation to Israel, and originally appeared in The Jewish Chronicle.
-The views in this article are the authors’ own.

 “The need for well-informed, respectful voices on campus has never been greater.
 To win the generational battle of ideas, pro-Israel advocates must rise above provocations, holding themselves to the highest standards of patience, respect, and intellectual depth.
 Resorting to inflammatory tactics only mirrors the conduct of their opponents and undermines their cause.”